tebriz91/open-canvas/DOCUMENTATION.md

 ## Project Overview

 Open Canvas is an open-source web application for collaborating with agents to better write documents.
-It provides an interactive canvas where users can work with AI to create and edit both text and code content.
+It provides an interactive canvas where users can work with AI to create and edit text content.

 ## Tech Stack